aroberthumes/NorthwindQueries/README.md

 ## Queries

-The `NorthwindQueries.sql` file contains a series of SQL queries ranging from basic to advanced, designed to run on the Northwind database.
+The `Northwind_sql_queries.sql` file contains a series of SQL queries ranging from basic to advanced, designed to run on the Northwind database.